 - Design process

-- Role of the designer •
+- Role of the designer

-- Shaping and joining of a range of materials •
+- Shaping and joining of a range of materials

 - Advanced manufacturing techniques

 - Design and make exercises

-- Product analysis •
+- Product analysis

-- Computer aided design and manufacture •
+- Computer aided design and manufacture

 - New and emerging technologies

-- An interest in how things work - An interest in sketching and creative thinking - An interest in Technology • - Model making • - An interest in design, fashion and textiles • - An enjoyment gained from practical making • tasks - A good eye for detail and good research skills
+- An interest in how things work - An interest in sketching and creative thinking - An interest in technology - Model making - An enjoyment gained from practical making tasks - A good eye for detail and good research skills

-- Mini design and make projects. • - Creating detailed sketches and design sheets to communicate • ideas. - Designing and making projects from a range of materials (wood, metal, plastic, textiles).
+- Mini design and make projects. - Creating detailed sketches and design sheets to communicate ideas. - Designing and making projects from a range of materials (wood, metal, plastic, textiles). - Gaining knowledge of materials and how they can be shaped and joined. - Modelling techniques.